-In another study in children aged 5 - 11 years without evidence of prior infection who were given the lower dose of Comirnaty, there were three COVID-19 cases in 1,305 children who received the vaccine, and 16 cases in 663 who received a placebo.
-The point estimate for efficacy was 90.7% (95% CI 67.7, 98.3).
+In another study in children aged 5 - 11 years without evidence of prior infection who were given the lower dose of Comirnaty, there were three COVID-19 cases in 1,305 children who received the vaccine, and 16 cases in 663 who received a placebo The point estimate for efficacy was 90.7%.
 The low dose vaccine demonstrated efficacy against the original and Delta strain.

-Approximately 20% enrolled in the trial had an underlying condition associated with severe COVID-19 infection including obesity, but specific risk groups or impact on severe disease was not specifically studied and immunocompromised children were not included.
+Approximately 20% enrolled in the trial had an underlying condition associated with severe COVID-19 infection including obesity, but specific risk groups or impact on severe disease were not studied and immunocompromised children were not included.